 Phase 4: Implementation

-By this phase, we are actively engaged in the behaviours and activities of the new or desired state.
+By this phase, we are actively engaged in the new or desired state’s behaviours and activities.
 A key characteristic of this phase is our openness to learning.
 This is when training has the biggest impact and is most likely to result in new behaviours that stick.

 Although we are consistently engaging in the new behaviours, they are not yet normalized and can still feel uncomfortable.
 It’s not unusual to still experience frustration and even anger at the difficulty or inconvenience of a new activity or behaviour.

 For example, a couple of years ago, I purchased a new car with an energy-saving feature: the engine shuts off when you are stopped and idling, even for a very short period of time.
 Initially, I was frustrated every time it happened, and a little scared it wouldn’t restart, but it restarts seamlessly as soon as I take my foot off the brake.

 During the past year, for the first time, I noticed the indicator telling me how much CO2 I had saved because of this feature.
 The CO2 indicator was always there.
 However, when I was at a lower level of readiness, I couldn’t see it, even though it was right in front of me.
 Our level of readiness influences our perception of the problem and the opportunities for change.

 In this phase of readiness, new behaviours or activities have become normal activities — our habits and ways we engage with our world.